-- Of the Firm’s black Attorneys, there are 5 partners, 1 counsel and 29 associates in the U.S. and London offices.
+- Of the Firm’s black Attorneys, there are 6 partners, and 23 associates in the U.S. and London offices.

 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members’ face and advocating for necessary change.
 David Lender, Co-Chair of the Firm’s Litigation Department, is the Management Committee Sponsor for the Black Attorney Affinity Group (BAAG).